efremidze/Shiny/README.md

 **Shiny** is an iOS library that generates a shiny effect view using the gyroscope.
 It has an shiny effect similar to the Apple Pay Cash wallet card.

 <img src="Images/applepay.png" width="318" alt="Apple Pay" />

-A demo project is included in the `Shiny` workspace.

 <img src="https://thumbs.gfycat.com/NewGrotesqueKitten-size_restricted.gif" width="320">

 [Demo Video](https://gfycat.com/gifs/detail/NewGrotesqueKitten)